YukiYotsu/UHAILab/Documentation/week5report.md

 ## Unclear or problematic things
 - Do I have to change (re-write) my specification document because the core functions of my projects have been changed?
+- When it comes to make testing document, am I applicable to make the presentation of the empirical testing result of the program function in a graphical form?
+This is because what I will be able to do for this is making the chart of the coverage rate along days.
 - Haven't demo sessions started yet, right?
 I would like to be sure that.

 ## Prospect -- what's next